-Overall, three types of hallucinogens exist:
+Overall, three types of hallucinogen drugs exist:

 Under normal conditions, the brain uses a selection process that determines how a person perceives his or her surroundings.
 In effect, this process filters out certain aspects so a person can attend to a task or activity.
-Psychedelic hallucinogens strip away this selection process so users experience everything in their surroundings.
+Psychedelic hallucinogens strip away this selection process, so users experience everything in their surroundings.
 Drugs belonging to this type of hallucinogen include:

-When “high,” users experience an overwhelming sense of expansion where colors, sounds, smells and textures become worlds of their own.
+When “high,” users experience an overwhelming sense of expansion where colors, sounds, smells, and textures become worlds of their own.
 Seeing visions and hearing voices are also common.

 The brain’s ability to translate sensory perceptions enables a person to experience his or her immediate environment.
-Dissociative hallucinogens create a state of sensory deprivation where the mind is free to create its own internal environment and perceptions.
+Dissociative hallucinogens create a state of sensory deprivation where the mind is free to create its internal environment and perceptions.

 Drugs belonging to this type of hallucinogen include: